-Ms. Peterson offered that the law says the public should get whatever information the Board gets at approximately the same time as the Board, so whatever mechanism the District has for doing that would comply with the law the best.
+Ms. Peterson offered that the law says the public should get whatever information the Board is provided with at approximately the same time as the Board, so whatever mechanism the District has for doing that would comply with the law best.

-The Trustees agreed that the additional information would be posted on BoardDocs[®] under this agenda, Item 3.01, when they receive it.
+The Trustees agreed that the additional information would be posted on BoardDocs® under this agenda, Item 3.01, when they receive it.

-Trustee Young suggested that something be place on the CCSD website that would let people know how they could access the additional information.
+Trustee Young suggested that something should be placed on the CCSD website that would direct visitors on how they could access the additional information.